tranducle/tranducle.github.io/_pages/about.md

 ---------------------------------------------------------------
 📢 **NEWS**
+🥳 2023/10/11: Congratulations on the newly accepted papers of our research team at [RIVF 2023](https://rivf2023.org/).
+This year, we have two accepted papers:
+- _SafeDocs: A Machine Learning-Based Framework for Malicious PDF Detection Tailored for SMEs_
+- _Unveiling the Power of Pretrained Models for Neural Machine Translation in Vietnamese Language: A Comparative Analysis_

 🗣️ 2023/10/11: Our collegue - MSc.
 Phuc Hao Do, a Ph.D. student at the Bonch-Bruevich Saint Petersburg State University of Telecommunications, Saint-Petersburg, Russia, is going to present our paper titled "**Enhancing Satellite Communication Efficiency through AI-Based Traffic Prioritization**" at [ICACNGC 2023](https://icacnc.com/) on October 12th, 2023.
 [Conference's Program.](/files/icacnc2023.pdf)

 🥳 2023/10/09: Congratulations on the newly accepted paper of our research team: "**Visualizing Portable Executable Headers for Ransomware Detection: A Deep Learning-Based Approach**" in _JUCS - Journal of Universal Computer Science_. (**SCIE Q3**)